zoffixznet/perl6.party/post/The-Awesome-Errors-of-Perl-6.md

 Perl 6 and [Rust](https://doc.rust-lang.org/book/README.html) languages
 are leading that effort.
 The errors must go beyond merely telling you the line number to look at.
 They should point to a piece of code you wrote.
 They should make a guess at what you meant.
-They should point to your code, even if they originate in some third party library you're using.
+They should be referencing your code, even if they originate in some third party library you're using.

 Most of Perl 6 errors display the piece of code containing the error.
 They use algorithms to offer valid suggestions when you mistyped a subroutine name.
-If you're used to other languages, Perl 6 will detect your "accent," and offer the correct way to pronounce it in Perl 6.
+If you're used to other languages, Perl 6 will detect your "accent," and offer the correct way to pronounce your code in Perl 6.
 And instead of immediately blowing up, Perl 6 offers a mechanism to propagate errors right to the code the programmer is writing.

 Perl 6 has Awesome Errors.